Adarsh-0001/Adarsh-0001/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning Full Stack Developement.
 Intermediate scholar of Java, Python, C++ and C programming languages.
-Also having good knowledge of use of HTML and CSS.
+Also having good knowledge of use of HTML and CSS as well as JavaScript.
 - 👯 I’m looking for internship which not only enhance my resume but improve my knowledge and company's required skills in me.
-With above skilss I'm open to work.
+With above skills I'm open to work.
 - 📫 to reach me you can add me on my social media pages that are
       Linkedin: https://www.linkedin.com/in/adarsh-srivastava-5646101b8/
       Facebook: https://www.facebook.com/adarsh.srivastava.96155669